5G-VICTORI-project/vios-infra/README.md

 ### 4. Build the Vyos Spoke Node for your Edge

-Before you can build your edge, you first need to setup the `Vyos Spoke` node for your edge.
+Before you can build your edge, you first need to set up the `Vyos Spoke` node for your edge.

 To do this, run the following command (making sure you have given your edge a name in the `all.yaml` file):